 For the next snowflake, the first thing you'll want to do is to create a new layer.
-Get the Brush Tool, open the Brush Picker, this time I'll choose Snowflake-1.
-This snowflake I'll set to 1000 pixels and I'll keep the Angle set at 0°.
-On the document, stamp once right in the center, then get the Move Tool, and on the document, click and drag the snowflake into position.
+Get the Brush tool, open the Brush Picker, this time I'll choose Snowflake-1.
+This snowflake I'll set to 1000 pixels and I'll keep the Angle set at 0 degrees.
+On the document, stamp once right in the center, then get the Move tool and on the document click and drag the snowflake into position.
 I'll position this flake right to the left of the first snowflake.

-And now that you have a pretty good idea of what's going on when I go a little bit faster through the steps so we can get through all the snowflakes, feel free to pause the video at any time to catch up or consult the manual to scratch the steps off, one step at a time.

-For Snowflake-3, first create a new layer, then get the Brush Tool.
+And now that you have a pretty good idea of what's going on, when I go a little bit faster through the steps so we can get through all the snowflakes.
+Feel free to pause the video at any time to catch up or consult the manual to scratch the steps off one step at a time.
+For snowflake three, first create a new layer, then get the Brush tool.
 In the Tool Options, open the Brush Picker and choose Snowflake-3.
-Set the Size of Snowflake-3 to 500 pixels and the angle to 20°.
+Set the Size of Snowflake-3 to 500 pixels and the Angle to 20 degrees.
 On the document, click once to nestle that snowflake right in between the first and the second snowflakes.
-If you need to reposition, simply use the Move Tool.
+If you need to reposition, simply use the Move tool.

 Next, we'll use the same brush to stamp again, but with a different angle.
 Just like all the other brushes, you'll want to start with a new layer.
-In the Tool Options of the Brush Tool, we'll keep the same brush, but this time we're going to set the angle back to 0°.
-This brush is going to be off the edge of the documents, so I'll stamp in the center, then get the Move Tool and move it into place.
+In the Tool Options of the Brush tool, We'll keep the same brush but this time we're going to set the angle back to zero degrees.
+This brush is going to be off the edge of the document, so I'll stamp in the center, then get the Move Tool and move it into place.

-The last stamp of Snowflake-3 was created on a new layer once again and stamped right in the center with an angle of 30°.
+The last stamp of snowflake three was created on a new layer once again and stamped right in the center with an angle of 30 degrees.
 For this snowflake, I will click and drag it all the way over here to the left side, somewhere right in there.

-For Snowflake-4, I created a new layer and set the size of the snowflake to 800 pixels.
-The angle is set to 35° .
-Clicking in the center, then get the Move Tool, and move the snowflake over to the right side of the card.
+For snowflake four I created a new layer and set the size of the snowflake to 800 pixels.
+The angle is set to 35 degrees.
+Clicking in the center, then get the Move Tool and move the snowflake over to the right side of the card.
 We'll stamp with this brush two more times.
-The first time I'll create a new layer and use the same brush at the same size, but this time I'll use 5° .
+The first time I'll create a new layer and use the same brush at the same size, but this time I'll use five degrees.
 On the document, click and stamp to place the brush right here in this section of this little cove that the other brushes are making.
 And then one last time with this brush, I'll create a new layer.
 This time I'll use the same brush, but I'm going to change the size of the brush.
-I'll set it to 500 pixels and set the angle to a -5° .
+I'll set it to 500 pixels and set the angle to a negative five degrees.
 Click once on the document, get the Move Tool, and move the brush into place down here at the bottom left corner.